dwcalade/lotide/README.md

 The following functions are currently implemented:

-assertArraysEqual: function that asserts if two arrays are equals
+assertArraysEqual(): function that asserts if two arrays are equals

 assertEqual: function that asserts if two values are equals